 On the eve of May Day, the Good Morning America website had a story of worker solidarity to tell, a story that’s been going around.
-Teachers in Alabama banded together to give up some of their own sick days to be used by a colleague who’d run out of sick days of his own, and needed more.
+Teachers in Alabama banded together to give up some of their personal sick days to be used by a colleague who’d run out of sick days of his own, and needed more.

 The story, with video, under the program’s uplifting “Brightly” rubric, explained what was going on: